 So How Do I Identify Which Meaning My Prospect is Referring To?

-Easy.
-Just ask: “Mr. Prospect, when you say “our price is too high” do you mean that even if you wanted to, under no circumstances could you afford our (solution) even if you’re life depended on it…or you could afford it if you wanted to, but believe you could get what you need elsewhere for less?”
+“Mr. Prospect, when you say “our price is too high” do you mean that you couldn’t afford it even if you’re life depended on it, or do you mean you could afford it if you wanted to, but believe you might be able to get something similar or maybe even better elsewhere for less?”

 And if you uncover that they could afford it if they wanted to, but don’t see that value yet, you’re still in business (again, providing you know what to do next)

 One option to use if the prospect could afford it if they saw the value would be to say something along the lines of:

 Salesperson: Well then why don’t we take a minute to see if what we have to offer is even close to what you’re looking for and if it is, I’ll do everything in my power to make it as easy as possible to move forward with us if you decide that’s what you want to do, far enough?